 To make submission as easy as possible we are accepting entries electronically.
 There are two forms to submit: a questionnaire about the work completed by the artist and a contact form attaching a photo of the artwork.
 The student questionnaire should be attached to the art contest submission form.
 Parents/guardians or teachers should submit the entries, not students.

 Please keep the original artwork.
-Finalists will be notified and asked to deliver their artwork to the museum.
+Finalists will be notified and asked to deliver their artwork to the Foundation’s office.
 Finalists also will be required to submit a release form signed by their parent/guardian at that time.

 Who is Eligible?